Path to Success

-Looking for information about our Application Boot Camp?
+Looking for information about our Fast Track Application Camp?
 Click here.

 In order to achieve success in the college admissions process, it is necessary to focus on three distinct phases in the life cycle of an application: the work that occurs before the active application process can begin, the work that occurs during the application process, and the follow-up work that must occur after decisions have been rendered.

 Student background analysis.
 We will analyze transcripts, high school activities, student/parent information sheets and standardized testing scores to determine introductory preferences and potential likely, middle, and reach schools.
 As we move through the college process together, this list will be adjusted as necessary.
 We will provide recommendations that will maximize the value of time and money spent visiting colleges.

 Standardized testing strategies.
 We will examine scores to create a testing strategy that maximizes student success.
 Will the SAT or ACT be a better fit?
 Should the student focus on test-optional institutions?
 Which SAT II tests will reflect his abilities best, and when should he take them?

 Activity guidance.
 We will work together to find summer and school year activities that best showcase student skills and interests.
 Which summer programs are viewed as “fluff?”
 Which extracurricular activities are immediately recognized as meaningful learning opportunities?
 Here is a hint – the most expensive programs are often the ones that matter the least.
 No matter the budget, we will find an enriching summer experience that will reflect positively upon the student during the application process.
 These may include academic courses, jobs, internships, and professional “shadowing” opportunities.